aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/vba-project/password-protect-the-vba-project-of-excel-workbook/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-## **Password Protect the VBA Project of Excel Workbook in C++**
+## **Password Protect the VBA Project of an Excel Workbook in C++**

-You can password protect the VBA (Visual Basic for Applications) Project of a workbook with Aspose.Cells using the [**VbaProject.Protect()**](https://reference.aspose.com/cells/cpp/aspose.cells.vba/vbaproject/protect/) method.
+You can password protect the VBA (Visual Basic for Applications) project of a workbook with Aspose.Cells using the [**VbaProject.Protect()**](https://reference.aspose.com/cells/cpp/aspose.cells.vba/vbaproject/protect/) method.

 ## **Sample Code**

-The following sample code loads the [sample Excel file](43352067.xlsm), accesses its VBA Project, and protects it with a password.
+The following sample code loads the [sample Excel file](43352067.xlsm), accesses its VBA project, and protects it with a password.
 Finally, it saves it as the [output Excel file](43352068.xlsm).

 ```c++
 #include <iostream>